FyraLabs/readymade/HACKING.md

 Readymade requires a configuration file at `/etc/readymade.toml`.
 You can change it to another path using the environment variable `READYMADE_CONFIG`.

+Some example configuration files for Ultramarine are in `templates/`.

 Example configuration file:

 ```toml